 Family history.
 High blood pressure tends to run in families.

 Being overweight or obese.
-The more you weigh the more blood you need to supply oxygen and nutrients to your tissues.
-As the volume of blood circulated through your blood vessels increases, so does the pressure on your artery walls.
+The more you weigh, the more blood you need to supply oxygen and nutrients to your tissues.
+As the amount of blood flow through your blood vessels increases, so does the pressure on your artery walls.